vanilla-manifesto/vanilla-mock-manifesto/README.md

 **Vanilla Mocks should be small**.
 For example, if the Vanilla Mock has 4+ methods, it might be a Huge Mock.

-Typically, it is caused by [Interface Segragation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) violations or [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) violations.
+Typically, it is caused by [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) violations or [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) violations.

 There are effective refactoring approaches: